 - Go to your Google Chrome browser on your computer.
 Make sure that you are logged in to your Gmail account. (if not, please, first log in), Search for Google Drive in the search bar section, or access it by clicking on Google’s apps (the nine dots logo in the corner of your browser’s window) and find it there.

 - When you open Google Drive, you will need to look for the Settings logo, a rounded logo in the right corner of your screen (often called the Gear button).
 Find it and click on it.

 - A small pop-up sidebar is going to show up with many different options available.
 Click on the last option, the Enable Drive offline option.

 - You will be asked to install the Drive web application for your Google Chrome.
 Agree and install it.

-- Another new tab is going to open up in your browser, where you will be able to see all of the files that you are able to edit while you are offline.
-Make sure to bookmark this page so you are able to access it whenever you do not have internet access.
+- Another new tab will open up in your browser, where you will be able to see all of the files that you can edit while you are offline.
+Make sure to bookmark this page to access it whenever you do not have internet access.